nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-high-availability-nuxeo-cluster-architecture.md

 ### Compact Deployment With High Availability

-A frequent question is to know whether some applications can be merged on the same machine or not.
+A frequently asked question is whether some applications can be merged on the same machine or not.
 The answer is yes!
 We will show such an option here and explain the design choices.

 ![]({{file name='nuxeo-cluster-compact-architecture.png'}} ?border=true)
 <!-- Source: https://www.lucidchart.com/documents/edit/0eb7242e-9a34-4d1f-8568-9682f8ab26a8 -->